charles-uno/charles-uno.github.io/_drafts/2017-01-23-womens-march.md

 ---

 The rift between speakers and signholders was reminiscent of the 2016 Democratic primaries.

 The speakers have been at this for a while.
 They believe in democracy -- two steps forward, one step back.
 They spend a lot of time building coalitions behind their policy proposals, because they believe that we are [Stronger Together](http://www.npr.org/2016/08/08/489138602/trump-comment-gives-clinton-a-campaign-slogan-with-layered-meaning).

 In comparison, the signholders are new to this game.
 They're mostly young, mostly white, and mostly angry.
 They're ready to burn the system down in a [Political Revolution](https://www.washingtonpost.com/news/the-fix/wp/2016/07/25/bernie-sanders-started-a-political-revolution-now-he-cant-stop-it/?utm_term=.9314035ede9a), and start again from scratch.

-My initial response was to recoil from the signholders.
+> My initial response was to recoil from the signholders.
 I don't want to see [ideological purity tests](http://time.com/4205149/bernie-sanders-hillary-clinton-progressive/) to push out establishment Democrats in favor of know-nothing blowhards; those same tactics hollowed out the leadership of the Republican party, making room for Trump.
-I don't wan to see organizers concentrate their focus on white millenials, taking [captured](https://fivethirtyeight.com/features/black-voters-are-so-loyal-that-their-issues-get-ignored/) voting blocs for granted.
+I don't want to see organizers concentrate their focus on white millenials, taking [captured](https://fivethirtyeight.com/features/black-voters-are-so-loyal-that-their-issues-get-ignored/) voting blocs for granted.

 But maybe I'm wrong.

+---

 ---

 Maybe this is how politics works now.

 Maybe the left is losing because we brought 20th century tactics to a 21st century contest.

 Maybe optimism stopped working [fifty years ago](/data-vs-democracy/) and it took us this long to figure out cynicism.

 ---